OpenStickCommunity/Hardware/Boards/GP2040-CE Official Controllers/Open_Core0/README.md

 The Open_Core0 has a new layout that was modified based on feedback from the community and pro level players.
 It may not be the perfect layout for you and I encourage everyone to make whatever changes they want.
 At this time I am not taking requests for changes to the layout.

-Six auxillary buttons are located on the top left side of the board.
+Six auxiliary buttons are located on the top left side of the board.
 These represent Start / Select / Home / Capture / L3 / R3.

-An 0.96" OLED has beed added to allow visibility into current controller settings.
+An 0.96" OLED has been added to allow visibility into current controller settings.

 There are two additional aux buttons located to the right of the OLED that are currently unmapped.
 These are designed to be used with addons in GP2040-CE like turbo, functions, macros (coming soon) etc.

-There are two three position slide switches that are mapped by defualt as a LS/DP/RS slider and as a SOCD mode slider.
+There are two three position slide switches that are mapped by default as a LS/DP/RS slider and as a SOCD mode slider.

 There is a single two position slider that is set as a firmware based lockout switch.
 This was done to allow you to customize what gets locked out when enabled.
 This can be modified in the web-conifg app further to meet your needs.